Financial-Times/origami-website/_posts/2019-02-28-newsletter.md

 ### New major version: o-header-services

 o-header-services is a component currently used by many of our tools, both internal and customer facing, to aid navigation.
 The new major release follows the beta we announced last issue.
-It reduces code complexity (both internally and from an Origami user's perspective); introduces optional dropdowns for more complex navigation; and it is now customisable so our specialist titles may choose to make the most of o-header-services.
+It reduces code complexity (both internally and from an Origami user's perspective); introduces optional dropdowns for larger navigation structures; and it is now customisable so our specialist titles may choose to make the most of o-header-services.
 Big thanks to Tom Dew, Carina Huse, Alex Wilson, and the rest of the team at BlueTel for their time and feedback.
 [Demos and a migration guide](https://registry.origami.ft.com/components/o-header-services) are avalible via the Origami Registry.

 ## Special thanks